derSuessmann/cheap-pdu-mqtt/README.md

+# Cheap IP Smart PDU MQTT client

+There are several PDUs available:
+- Logilink PDU8P01
+- Intellinet 163682
+- Argus SW-0816
+- Inter-Tech SW-0816
+- Lanbe LIU-0816-WN

+All seem to be based on the same device available under different brands.
+The firmware versions seem to have small differences, but essentially the web page for configuration and control look very similar.

+This is a fork of [longmover's code](https://github.com/longmover/Intellinet_163682_IP_smart_PDU_API).

 # Intellinet IP smart PDU API [163682]
 A python API wrapper for Intellinet IP smart PDU [163682] that allows you to do anything that the web interface provides.
 You can: